 En chance til (2014)

 Human drama can hardly get more explosive and heartfelt than in this Susanne Bier film, which is propelled forward by intense, remarkable performances by a great cast, but particularly Nikolaj Coster-Waldau.
 He plays a policeman who must try to save an infant from a junkie couple while at the same time dealing with domestic problems concerning a depressed wife and some issues with their newborn baby.
-The ensuing events grips your sense of ethic and shakes it quite ferociously before leaving you to pick up the pieces in co-operation (or sympathy) with Coster-Waldau's Andreas character.
+The ensuing events grip your sense of ethic and shake it quite ferociously before leaving you to pick up the pieces in co-operation (or sympathy) with Coster-Waldau's character.
 This is timeless, pure filmmaking of Bergmanesque proportions.